mathjax/MathJax-docs/input/tex/extensions/html.rst

 ####

-The `html` extension gives you access to some HTML features like styles, classes, element ID's, and clickable links.
+The `html` extension gives you access to some HTML features like styles, classes, element ID's, data-* attributes, and clickable links.
 It defines the following non-standard macros:

 .. describe:: \\href{url}{math}